Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Osaka actually makes a great base for visiting the greater Kansai region.
 If you are staying in Osaka for more than one or two days, then I would strongly recommend you make a day trip or two.
 There are some really incredible cherry blossom viewing spots within an hour or two of the city.

 If you don’t want to rely on public transportation, you can also rent a car in Osaka to visit the best cherry blossoms spots outside of the city.

 Kyoto is one of the most famous places in Japan to see cherry blossoms.
 This ancient city is one of my favorite places in the world; you really have to see it to believe it.
 If you are planning to visit Kyoto, check out my four-day Kyoto itinerary.

 Even if you are only planning to stay in Osaka, you should consider making a day trip to Kyoto.
-You can even squeeze in both Kyoto and Nara (see below) on this Kyoto and Nara day trip from Osaka, or spend more time viewing cherry blossoms in Kyoto on this Kyoto cherry blossom tour.
+You can even squeeze in both Kyoto and Nara (see below) on this Kyoto and Nara day trip from Osaka.
 For a totally different feel, try this Kyoto cherry blossom night tour or Kyoto Skybus cherry blossom tour!

 Here are some of the most famous cherry blossom spots in Kyoto, or you can view cherry blossoms from the romantic Sagano Old Train in Arashiyama (Kansai Airport pickup for tickets, or pick up from downtown Osaka here).